MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service/includes/exercise-deploy-expressjs-app.md

 ## Check your work

-At this point, the sample Express.js is deployed to Azure successfully.
+The sample Express.js is successfully deployed to Azure.
+In this exercise:

-* You forked then cloned the GitHub sample repository.
+* You forked and then cloned the GitHub sample repository.
 * You deployed a subfolder of your local forked repository to App Service.